bcdev/doors-recipes/docs/insitu/in-situ_data_conventions.md

 file or the attributes of a shape file.
 Each property is defined by a name and a data type.

+The actual ingestion is made through python code, usually Jupyter notebooks.
+For some of the requirements listed here, it is well possible to format the data after reading it in.

 ## Input Data Requirements

 ### General